 So, not only do these investments pay cash money on a regular schedule, but they often increase how much they pay without any effort on your part.

 That’s a pretty good deal if you ask me.

 And I haven’t even talked about the capital appreciation.
 All the while you’ve been holding these BP shares, the underlying value of the shares have increased by 60%.
 This appreciation plus the dividend payment you have received gives you close to a 100% return in under three years.

-Now on the other hand, say you would bought a liability such as a new car.
+Now, on the other hand, say you would buy a liability such as a new car.
 Each year, the car will happily pay you a whopping £0 for owning it.
 In fact, you’ll probably spend more money over the years to repair and maintain it.
 And let’s not even talk about depreciation.
-Forget about making a profit on sale, you would have a very hard time selling the car close to the price you bought it.
+Forget about making a profit on the sale, you would have a very hard time selling the car close to the price you bought it.

 That is why I say investing in an asset is like buying a gift for yourself that just keeps giving you more and more money over time.

 Don’t use your money to enrich other people like the car dealer.
 Don’t end up poor.